ocattau/notebook-2/_posts/2023-04-12-Wednesday.md

 Pearl Oyster:
-"﻿The completion of the pearl oyster genome sequence has accelerated studies on the genomes of other members of the bivalve family (Takeuchi et al. 2012, 2016; Zhang et al. 2012)."
+"The completion of the pearl oyster genome sequence has accelerated studies on the genomes of other members of the bivalve family (Takeuchi et al. 2012, 2016; Zhang et al. 2012)."

 ![image](https://user-images.githubusercontent.com/81712104/231642949-fd915044-48cb-465a-b705-ae2893c7a8ae.png)